Constantine XI Palaiologos: Dealings with Mehmed II

 As panic ensued in Constantinople, the Rumelihisarı was completed in August 1452, intended not only to serve as a means to blockade Constantinople but also as the base from which Mehmed's conquest of Constantinople was to be directed.
 To clear the site of the new castle, some local churches were demolished, which angered the local Greek populace.
-Mehmed had them massacred.
 The Ottomans had sent some animals to graze on Byzantine farmland on the shores of the Sea of Marmara, which also angered the locals.
-When the Greek farmers protested, Mehmed sent his troops to attack them, killing about forty.
 Outraged, Constantine formally declared war on Mehmed II, closing the gates of Constantinople and arresting all Turks within the city walls.
 Seeing the futility in this move, Constantine renounced his actions three days later and set the prisoners free.
 After the capture of several Italian ships and the execution of their crews during Mehmed's eventual siege of Constantinople, Constantine reluctantly ordered the execution of all Turks within the city walls.

 Constantine began to prepare for what was at best a blockade, and at worst a siege, gathering provisions and working to repair Constantinople's walls.
 Manuel Palaiologos Iagros, one of the envoys who had invested Constantine as emperor in 1449, was put in charge of the restoration of the formidable walls, a project which was completed late in 1452.
 He sent more urgent requests for aid to the west.
 Near the end of 1451, he had sent a message to Venice stating that unless they sent reinforcements to him at once, Constantinople would fall to the Ottomans.
 Although the Venetians were sympathetic to the Byzantine cause, they explained in their reply in February 1452 that although they could ship armor and gunpowder to him, they had no troops to spare as they were fighting against neighboring city-states in Italy at the time.
 When the Ottomans sank a Venetian trading ship in the Bosporus in November 1452 and executed the ship's survivors on account of the ship refusing to pay a new toll instituted by Mehmed, the Venetian attitude changed as they now also found themselves at war with the Ottomans.
 Desperate for aid, Constantine sent pleas for reinforcements to his brothers in the Morea and Alfonso V of Aragon and Naples, promising the latter the island of Lemnos if he brought help.
 The Hungarian warrior John Hunyadi was invited to help and was promised Selymbria or Mesembria if he came with aid.
 The Genoese on the island Chios were also sent a plea, being promised payment in return for military assistance.
 Constantine received little practical response to his pleas.